Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas Stats and Trends

-- Texas' games this year have hit the over on three of five set point totals (60%).
+- Texas has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

 - The Longhorns rack up 24.8 more points per game (43.8) than the Sooners allow (19.0).

-- Texas is 4-1 against the spread and 4-1 overall when the team notches more than 19.0 points.
+- Texas is 4-1 against the spread and 4-1 overall when the team scores more than 19.0 points.

-- Texas is 4-0 against the spread and 4-0 overall when the team amasses over 320.8 yards.
+- Texas is 4-0 against the spread and 4-0 overall when the team totals over 320.8 yards.

-- The Longhorns have turned the ball over five times, four fewer times than the Sooners have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.